upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 Name your Jupyter notebook file as : 	 YourTeamID_Bit_Coin (replace "YourTeamID" with the ID provided to your team)

-## 2.0 Alpha Solutions Fraud Detection
+## Problem  2.0 Alpha Solutions Fraud Detection

 ### 2.1 Overview of Fraud Detection